rage/programming-23/data/part-11/3-recursion.md

         hello(name)
 ```

 A function can also call itself, but we as programmers have to be careful when we do that.
-If nothing changes between the nested function calls, so that each and every function call initiates another function call, we would end up in an infinite loop of function calls with no way out.
-So, trying to call the `hello` function if the function definitition is as follows
+It is easy to fall into an endless loop of function calls, just like we fell into an infinite loop of repetitions with `while` loops if we left out the appropriate break conditions.
+So, trying to call a `hello` function with the following definition

 ```python
 def hello(name : str):